okeeffed/cheat-sheets/GraphQL/GraphQL.md

 In the above, we list out the name, users etc twice.

 A query fragment is a list of different properties we want to get back.
+These are seen a lot on the front end.

 ```
 {